 Kersey is Suffolks most famous tiny hamlet, it is completely unspoilt and nestles in a steep little river valley with beautiful walks along Kersey Vale in both directions.
 You can throw a ball into open fields from any position in Kersey, it is that small!

 Kersey lies in a pretty River Valley along which you will find many of Suffolks famous medieval villages with Lavenham, an easy cycle ride away.
-And it has a smashing village pub with good food and a roaring log fire in the winter.
+And it has a smashing village pub called The Bell with good food and a roaring log fire in the winter.
 Dogs and walkers are welcome!

 You are right in the middle of the prettiest part of Suffolk here.

 Close by is Lavenham which is England’s best preserved Medieval Village with a lovely Market Place, Guild Hall (now a National Trust local History Museum) and some great shops and art galleries.
 There are a number of excellent cafe’s and tearooms and a few restaurants and good food pubs, our favourite is the wine bar Number 10 Lavenham because not only is it in a beautiful Historic building but serves really delicious food at very resonable prices and welcomes dogs into the restaurant, courtyard and gardens. – which means booking is essential 🙂

 In Charles Dickens’s days, boys living in Scotland and here in East Anglia would be allowed to leave boarding school a day early because it took so long to get back home to those places.